tencentyun/intlcloud-documents/yehe_doc/基础存储服务/对象存储/购买指南/欠费说明_intl_en.md

 Step 4.
 Confirm fees

-As storage usage fees are settled daily, the next day's bill will reflect the previous day's storage usage fees.
-After you clear bucket data, check your bills for the next three consecutive days to make sure no storage usage fees are incurred.
+As storage usage is billed daily, your storage usage generated on a day will be billed the next day.
+Therefore, after you clear the data in your bucket, check the bills for the last three days to make sure that no additional fees have been incurred.